idanarye/bevy-tnua/README.md

 Tnua ("motion" in Hebrew) is a floating character controller, which means that instead of constantly touching the ground the character floats above it, which makes many aspects of the motion control simpler.

-Tnua can use [Rapier](https://rapier.rs/) or [XPBD](https://github.com/Jondolf/bevy_xpbd), and supports both the 2D and 3D versions of both with integration crates:
+Tnua can use [Rapier](https://rapier.rs/) or [Avian](https://github.com/Jondolf/avian) (formerly XPBD), and supports both the 2D and 3D versions of both with integration crates:
 * For Rapier 2D, add the [bevy-tnua-rapier2d](https://crates.io/crates/bevy-tnua-rapier2d) crate.
 * For Rapier 3D, add the [bevy-tnua-rapier3d](https://crates.io/crates/bevy-tnua-rapier3d) crate.
-* For XPBD 2D, add the [bevy-tnua-xpbd2d](https://crates.io/crates/bevy-tnua-xpbd2d) crate.
+* For Avian 2D, add the [bevy-tnua-avian2d](https://crates.io/crates/bevy-tnua-avian2d) crate.
-* For XPBD 3D, add the [bevy-tnua-xpbd3d](https://crates.io/crates/bevy-tnua-xpbd3d) crate.
+* For Avian 3D, add the [bevy-tnua-avian3d](https://crates.io/crates/bevy-tnua-avian3d) crate.
+* XPBD is still supported with [bevy-tnua-xpbd2d](https://crates.io/crates/bevy-tnua-xpbd2d) and [bevy-tnua-xpbd3d](https://crates.io/crates/bevy-tnua-xpbd3d), but users are encouraged to migrate to Avian
 * Third party integration crates.
 Such crates should depend on [bevy-tnua-physics-integration-layer](https://crates.io/crates/bevy-tnua-physics-integration-layer) and not the main bevy-tnua crate.

 Note that:

 * **Both** integration crate (`bevy-tnua-<physics-backend>`) and the main `bevy-tnua` crate are required, and that the main plugin from both crates should be added.
-* If you use a physics backend with double precision (like XPBD with the `f64` flag), you need to add the `f64` flag to all the Tnua crates.
+* If you use a physics backend with double precision (like Avian with the `f64` flag), you need to add the `f64` flag to all the Tnua crates.
 This applies to double precision data that gets defined by the physics backend - Bevy itself will still use single precision, and this is the precision the position and rotation will use.

 ## Features

-* Supports both 2D and 3D versions of [Rapier](https://rapier.rs/) and [XPBD](https://github.com/Jondolf/bevy_xpbd)
+* Supports both 2D and 3D versions of [Rapier](https://rapier.rs/) and [Avian](https://github.com/Jondolf/avian)
 * Running
 * Jumping
 * Crouching